 When we ignore the lessons from our dreams, they turn up the volume.
 They might show us the issue in a recurring image or increase the urgency and goriness of our dream content.
 If that still doesn’t set a fire of change under us, the images begin to appear outside, as physical fate.

 In one case, there was a young man who had six sisters.
 When interviewed, they described how abusive and cruel he was to them as well as the women he dated.
-What they didn’t know was that in secret, he was dressing up in women’s clothing and having recurring dreams of being a woman.
+What they didn’t know was that in secret, he was cross-dressing and having recurring dreams of being a woman.

 In the same way that a bully will rear up in our dreams when it feels threatened by our growing light, so too will symptoms and difficulties arise in our waking dream when we are ready to overcome them for good.
 It is a backwards mind which says we should de-press and hide our symptoms.
 Really, the bravest and most effective strategy is to enter willingly into our pain, listen to what excellence it brings so that we can thoroughly integrate it – even if recovery is not in our cards.

-The gist of proccesswork, says dream/body pioneer Arnold Mindell, is to get off the dichotomy of good and bad, sick and healthy, past and future.
+The gist of proccesswork, says dream/body pioneer Arnold Mindell, is to get off the dichotomy of good and bad, sick and healthy, feminine and masculine, past and future.
 “Discover the process, amplify its channel, and a symptom can turn into a medicine.”

 Many people get caught endlessly seeking a cure for their illness, but Mindell says that often worsens it.
 His approach, though seemingly counter-intuitive, is to amplify the pain; “People feel better living their disease because it then becomes a meaningful experience that is constantly pressing them toward consciousness.
 It wakes them up.”